Islamic

 air-to-air missile (which one?), no wing-tip missile.

-According to local soureces the were 8 single- and 2 doubleseaters in service beginning 2020.reverse-engined aircraft was used as a test aircraft, followed by another single- and 1 double-seaters.
+According to local soureces there were 8 single- and 2 doubleseaters in service beginning 2020, reverse-engined aircraft was used as a test aircraft, followed by another single- and

-Development of the project, the whole avionics has been modernized in-country: INS/GPS, TACAN navigation suite, modern HUD+MFD with digital map, modern IFF, RWR, altimeter, a new ejector seat (based
+Development of the project, the whole avionics had been modernized in-country: INS/GPS, TACAN navigation suite, modern HUD+MFD with digital map, modern IFF, RWR, altimeter, a new ejector seat (based

 on the Russian K-36, as used on the MiG-29) and J-85-GE-21 turbojet, called "Owj", also made in Iran.